smart-on-fhir/health-cards/docs/index.md

 ## Connect Health Wallet to Issuer Account

-For issuers that support SMART on FHIR access, the Health Wallet MAY request authorization for the `__HealthWallet.*` scope.
+For issuers that support SMART on FHIR access, the Health Wallet MAY request authorization with SMART on FHIR scopes (e.g., `launch/patient patient/Immunization.read` for an Immunization use case).
 This allows the Health Wallet to automatically request issuance of VCs, including requests for periodic updates.

-A SMART on FHIR Server advertises support for issuing VCs according to this specification by adding the `health-cards` capability and the `__HealthWallet.*` scope to its `.well-known/smart-configuration` JSON file.
+A SMART on FHIR Server advertises support for issuing VCs according to this specification by adding the `health-cards` capability to its `.well-known/smart-configuration` JSON file.
 For example:

 ```
 {
 "authorization_endpoint": "https://ehr.example.com/auth/authorize",
 "token_endpoint": "https://ehr.example.com/auth/token",
 "token_endpoint_auth_methods_supported": ["client_secret_basic"],
-"scopes_supported": ["__HealthWallet.*", "launch", "launch/patient", "patient/*.*", "offline_access"],
+"scopes_supported": ["launch", "launch/patient", "patient/*.*", "offline_access"],
 "response_types_supported": ["code", "code id_token", "id_token", "refresh_token"],
 "capabilities": ["health-cards", "launch-standalone", "context-standalone-patient", "client-confidential-symmetric"]
 }